Skip to main content

 The title of your web page should always use Heading 1 <h1>.
 Put this in the top-most middle block for general CMS sites, and do not center it.

-• Never have multiple H1s on a page (you can have multiples of all other headings).
+• Never include multiple H1s on a page (you may have multiples of all other headings).

 • Subsequent sections should use Heading 2, Heading 3, etc. Do not skip headings.